 Grow the Food Your Family Loves to Eat

 A garden is a labor of love.
 It’s fun to grow things, but it does take some effort.
 You certainly don’t want to waste that effort by trying to grow things that no one will eat.

-It can be wasteful and expensive to grow foods that rot or get tossed out.
-So instead of planting foods that you think are fit for a garden, look at what you already consume.
+Growing foods that rot or get tossed out can be wasteful and expensive.
+So instead of planting foods you think fit a garden, look at what you already consume.

 Your family has favorite foods that they enjoy.
 You can grow these foods for them.

-Plus, you can also can any surplus that you don’t use.
+Plus, you can also use any surplus that you don’t use.
 These foods are loaded with vitamins and minerals.
-Plus, many garden grown foods are rich in antioxidants as well.
+Plus, many garden-grown foods are rich in antioxidants as well.

 When you’re planning out your garden, choose foods that are your family’s favorites.

 Get everyone involved by asking them what they’d like to have from the garden.

 Then you can design your plan for the area.
 You’ll be able to grow certain plants together in the same space.